PipeWire/pipewire/spa/plugins/bluez5/README-OPUS-A2DP.md

 If no return channel is supported or selected, the number of channels is set to 0 in CAP or SEL.

+> **Note**
+>
+> This is a nonstandard extension to A2DP.
+The return direction audio
+> data is simply sent back via the underlying L2CAP connection, which
+> is bidirectional, in the same format as the forward direction audio.
+> This is similar to what aptX-LL and FastStream do.

 # Packet Structure